Updated: Jul 6

 In time I did just that; I embraced each occurrence as a lesson I was meant to go through in order to learn a deeper lesson that would move me forward and evolve me.

-Tony Robbins explains that our mind is a question answering machine; it is designed to derive at an answer to whatever questions you pose it.
+Tony Robbins explains that our mind is a question-answering machine; it is designed to derive an answer to whatever questions you pose.

 When you ask yourself “why does this keep happening to me?”, it’s positioned from a victim mentality that believes life has turned against you somehow.
 Your brain will begin to create answers to why you are being victimized or punished by the occurrences that surround you.
 You will create answers to that question and NONE of those answers will serve to help you through it and move you forward.
 Quite the contrary; whatever you come up with will only serve to deepen the discomfort and keep you entrenched in self-pity, anger or any other destructive emotion.